QUANTITATIVE PROBLEM SOLVING

 You will have memorized the rules in the process.
 This might take 1 hour.

 - Start the homework questions.
 Interrogate your problem solutions: ask questions about the problem and your method of solving it.
-E.g.
+For example,

 - What are the givens?
 Can the givens be classified as Assets, Liabilities, Owner’s Equity, Income, Expenses, etc?
 Is there any Depreciation?